Lapo9/ing-sw-2021-Falcone-Fumagalli-Guggiari/readme.md

 `savedMatches.txt` and `MastersOfRenaissance.jar` must be in he same folder for the game to work.

+The client will shut down each time there is a fatal error.
+This doesn't mean the client or the server crashed, for example, if a user enters a wrong IP, the server won't respond, causing a fatal error, and the client will shut down gracefully.
+We chose this design choice in order to avoid any kind of broken state in the client.
+The client will also shut down at the end of a match.

 ### Server
 When launching the server, a message asking you what port number you want to use will pop up.
 If you enter an invalid value (any value not between 1024 and 49152), the default port (14009) will be chosen.